dktn/ch-otp-task/README.md

 In the implementation there is a special node `master`.
 It executes the following steps:
 1. Runs master process and register it (so it can be referred by a name and only the node id).
 2. Spawn worker processes on slave nodes (using `closure` mechanism and `remoteTable`).
 Each worker process is initiated with wide set of parameters (node id's of all slaves, master's node id, configuration).
 Moreover each worker is given a deterministic seed for random numbers generator based on the "master" seed.
 Only the first node gets the original master seed to avoid generating the same sequences by all slave processes.
+The remaining seeds are calculated using Knuth's multiplicative method, but probably any method would work equally well, even incrementing consecutive seeds by one.
 3. Waits until all workers on slave nodes will notify that the are ready to receive messages using "master" service.
 It calculates the number of received "Started" messages and when the number is equal to the number of slave nodes it sends the "Start" message to workers using "sender" service.
 This algorithm is necessary to assure that no sender will start broadcasting before the receiver services are ready to get messages.
 4. Waits `--send-for` seconds and displays a message about timeout.
 5. Waits `--wait-for` seconds and displays another message about the next timeout.